By Anastasiia Popova

 “Семинар мне видится открытым, но немногочисленным. Серьёзным. Без халтуры, пошлости, похабства.”

-In 2000, Utechin wrote an article for the journal Voprosy Philosophii, focusing on the life and ideas of Isaiah Berlin and calling for the translation of his works into Russian.
+In 2000, Utechin wrote an article for the leading Russian philosophical journal Voprosy Filosophii, focusing on the life and ideas of Isaiah Berlin and calling for the translation of his works into Russian.
 In this article, Utechin highlighted what he thought were central elements in Berlin’s philosophy: the distinction between “positive freedom” (freedom that could be used to serve good values) and “negative freedom” (freedom from coercion).
 Berlin (and Utechin) believed that “negative freedom” must take precedence to form a good and truly free society.
 The most influential Berlin’s contribution, however, was to Utechin his “rebellion” against the then-prevalent idea that all good values could be combined.
 As Utechin described it, “not all freedom is compatible with law, equality and justice, not all solidarity – with freedom and law.”
 Sometimes you have to choose one over the other.

 I would like to express my gratitude to Dr. Semion Lyandres, Dr. George Enteen, Mrs. Gloria Rosenberger and Mr. Walter Uhler for providing information.
 You can also read Uhler’s obituary in English at this link.